Too hot to work? Extreme heat endangers billions of workers

 The guidance links heat stress directly to four UN Sustainable Development Goals: no poverty, good health, decent work and climate action.
 It argues that tackling the problem is not just about protecting workers on hot days, but about safeguarding entire economies and global supply chains.

-Policies, it says, should be co-created with stakeholders and balance “practical feasibility, economic viability and environmental sustainability.”
+Policies, it says, should be co-created with stakeholders and balance “practical feasibility, economic viability and environmental sustainability”.
 Without such action, both health and productivity costs will escalate as the planet continues to warm.

-Nunes was blunt calling for bold, coordinated action: “Climate change is reshaping the world of work,” he said.
+Nunes at the ILO was blunt, calling for bold, coordinated action: “Climate change is reshaping the world of work,” he said.
 “Action cannot wait.”

 Edited by Virginie Mangin